 - How much are activities limited or prevented?

-- What medication has been tried and how is it used?
+- What medication has been tried and how has it been used?

 State of health between attacks